XiaonaZhou/plan-lab.github.io/_members/amun-kharel.md

   google-scholar: A1tL2cAAAAAJ
 ---

-I am a second year PhD student at Virginia Tech.
-I believe my fellow human beings are infinitely valuable, which is why I chose computer science because I can leverage my skills to bring joy to people.
-For example, if there is a tedious task that requires human effort that could be done more efficiently, I would love to work on those problems.
-Time flies when I am solving math or computer science problems.
-My research interests are Embodied Artificial Intelligence, Applied Computer Vision.
-I have worked 3 years as a web-developer as an undergraduate (prior to coming to VT) and currently I work as a Graduate Teaching Assistant for the computer science department at VT.
+My research interests are Applied Computer Vision.
+I have worked for 3 years as a web developer as an undergraduate (prior to coming to VT) and currently I work as a Graduate Teaching Assistant for the computer science department at VT.